 - Human Diversity

 - Social Work Practice I: Individuals and Families

 In addition, join members of the extended Cornerstone University community by enrolling in graduate courses and degree programs at...

 - Abilene Christian University

 - Arizona State University

 - Michigan State University

 - University of Southern California

 Major Courses and Catalog

-In addition to completion of the university's core curriculum, the Bachelor of Social Work degree requires the following courses:
+In addition to completing the university's core curriculum, the Bachelor of Social Work degree requires the following classes: